About Chickasaw County

 - The Circuit Clerk charges statutory fees for document searches and copies as established by Mississippi law.

-The Chickasaw County Chancery Court, sharing the courthouse address, handles domestic relations matters including divorces, child custody, adoptions, guardianships, estates, land disputes, and civil cases involving equitable relief.
-The Chancery Clerk serves as the official records keeper and can be contacted at (662) 456-2513.
-Two Justice Court judges serve different districts within the county.
+Chickasaw County Chancery Court, sharing the courthouse address, handles domestic relations matters including divorces, child custody, adoptions, guardianships, estates, land disputes, and civil cases involving equitable relief.
+The Chancery Clerk is the official records keeper and can be contacted for Chickasaw County Justice Court handles misdemeanor criminal cases, preliminary hearings for felonies, civil matters up to $3,500, evictions, and small claims.
+Two Justice Court judges serve different districts within Chickasaw County.

 Municipal courts in Houston, Okolona, and Houlka handle city ordinance violations and certain traffic offenses within their jurisdictions.
 Court records in Mississippi are governed by the Mississippi Public Records Act (Miss.
 Code Ann.